bmbruno/ez-demo/README.md

 ## 1.1.1

 * Changed Import/Export dialog to generic Settings panel
-* Moved Checkbox Mode checkbox to Text Library Settings
+* Moved Checkbox Mode checkbox to Snippet Library Settings
 * After being dismissed, the extension will re-open to the last used tool

 ## 1.1.0